 Those high qualities are matched with liquid and also passionate dynamism.
 Just Like Audio Pro’s other speakers, the Drumfire is as expressive with small, impactful noises (such as the gunshots in Childish Gambino’s This is America) as it is with the cacophony of audio that forms any of Dragonforce’s tracks.

-There’s just one item of recommendations we’d offer to any possible customer: run it in.
+There’s just one item of recommendation we’d offer to any possible customer: run it in.
 It needs to obtain one of the most out of this speaker, as out of the package, it errs on the looser, much less insightful side of what is still a fairly impressive

-As an all-in-one system to link many sources, the Audio Pro Drumfire is a beautiful selection for the cash.
+As an all-in-one system to link many sources, the Audio Pro Drumfire is a beautiful selection for cash.